Latin piano 1

 What level is the course and do I need any particular skills?

 The course is designed for players at Grade 5 and higher with sight-reading skills at that level.
 Keyboard harmony expertise will be of advantage.
 Pop or jazz piano training will be of greatest advantage.

 How will I be taught, and will there be any work outside the class?

 You will be taught by demonstartion of what to play and guidance from the tutor, as well as listening to musical examples.
 You will be set rhythmic and harmonic exercises to help you play in these styles and you will need to practise between weekly sessions.

 Are there any other costs?
 Is there anything I need to bring?

 When I've finished, what course can I do next?

-There is a range of Pop, Jazz and Classical piano courses, Latin percussion, and Afro Cuban ensemble.
+There is a range of Pop, Jazz and Classical piano courses and the Afro Cuban ensemble.
 You may also be interested in Township jazz and other practical World music courses.